 When a customer signs up for a brand’s email program in the first place, the subscriber relationship begins and it is called, “acquisition.”

-In the Acquisiton step, marketers ensure acquiring good quality email addresses.
-As I mentioned the importance of valid email addresses to have a successful email marketing results in my previous blog posts, this stage is important to understand that subscribers are positively engaging with messages.
+In the Acquisition step, marketers ensure acquiring good quality email addresses.
+As I mentioned the importance of valid email addresses to have successful email marketing results in my previous blog posts, this stage is important to understand that subscribers are positively engaging with messages.

 There are some metrics associated with the “Acquire” stage such as,

-Of course, in order to have a good results we prefer,
+Of course, in order to have good results we prefer,

 Even the top 10% of senders get only 53% quality subscribers.

-That means, marketers need to focus on optimizing their email acquisition by gathering active email addresses.
+That means, marketers need to focus on optimizing their email acquisition by gathering active email addresses and by cleaning their invalid email list continually.

 Onboard stage represents subscriber’s first experience with your email program.
 It is measured by evaluating the value of the email program during the first 30 days.
 So, subscriber reaction is the key point at this stage.